PHYS 1000 Fundamentals of Physics (3 credits)

 Credit arranged

-Research skills, group dynamics, scientific literature research/drafting, automation and design techniques to prepare students for post-graduate life in a physics laboratory setting.
-1-hour distributed lecture time and 3-hr effective lab time per week.
+Research skills, group dynamics, scientific literature research/drafting, automation, and design techniques to prepare students for post-graduate life in a physics laboratory setting.
+1-hour distributed lecture time and 3-hour effective lab time per week.
 Some weeks require scheduling machine utilization time outside of standard class hours per student.
 Typically Offered: Spring (Even Years).

 Systems of equations, eigenvalues and eigenvectors, root finding, error analysis, numerical solution to differential equations, interpolation and data fitting, numerical integration, related topics and applications, such as fast Fourier transforms, as time and interest permits.
 Typically Offered: Spring.

-Geometrical optics, wave optics and physical optics with emphasis on modern instrumentation and methods of measurement.
+Geometrical optics, wave optics, and physical optics with emphasis on modern instrumentation and methods of measurement.
 Additional projects/assignments required for graduate credit.
-Prereq for PHYS 443: PHYS 342.
-Prereq for PHYS 543: Admission to Physics Graduate program or Permission.

-Particle production and detection, properties and classification of particles, the quark model of hadrons, symmetries and conservation laws, interactions, grand unification, the strong interaction and nuclear forces, models for nuclear structure and reactions.
+Particle production and detection, properties and classification of particles, the quark model of hadrons, symmetries and conservation laws, interactions, grand unification, the strong interaction and nuclear forces, and models for nuclear structure and reactions.
 Additional projects/assignments required for graduate credit.
-Cooperative: open to WSU degree-seeking students.
-Prereq for PHYS 465: PHYS 305.
-Prereq for PHYS 565: Admission to physics graduate program or Permission.

 Origins and evolution of the universe; general relativity and gravitational wave physics; structure and environments of white dwarfs, neutron stars, and black holes.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Varies.